kilipan/nasin-toki/README.md

 - `X li Y <prep> Z`
 - `X li <prep> Y`

+Importantly, `e` is not used to mark the prepositional objects!

 Example:
 `kasi li suli tan wawa suno` - "The plants are big because of the sun's power."
 `ona li kepeken ilo` - "They use tools." (lit.
 "They, using tools.")